null

 Why Choose Tape Loc Technology?

-• Tool-Free Installation: No clamps, ratchets, or hot water required.
-The large, textured nut is designed for easy hand-tightening.
+• Easy Installation: No special tools or clamps are required.
+The large, textured nuts are designed for easy hand-tightening, making field repairs quick and simple.

 Technical Specifications